-The Destination manager can implement another policy in order to pursue her strict preference for investment in hotels with respect to investment in second homes, and also the aim of decreasing the gap (S - s).
-In fact, through de-taxation policy the Destination manger aims to avoid the drawback of taxation, that is the exclusion of profitability of investment in second homes; at the same time she wants to provide an effective incentive for the Firm to use the whole building area, reinvesting the profits made out of investment in second homes.
+Destination manager can implement another policy in order to pursue her strict preference for investment in hotels with respect to investment in second homes, and also the aim of decreasing the gap (S - s).
+In fact, through de-taxation policy the Destination manger aims to avoid the drawback of taxation, that is the exclusion of profitability of investment in second homes; at the same time she wants to provide an effective incentive for Firm to use all the available land, reinvesting the profits made out of investment in second homes.
 If a compromise solution based on a mutual agreement between agents exists and if this policy is preferred by both agents, a contractual agreement between them can be realized.
 We check now under which conditions this agreement can be made.

-The Destination manager levies a tax 0 < t < 1 on n and in addition grants a temporary tax exemption on a share of reinvested profits.
-Due to this tax exemption, the Firm's financial resources F increase, so that it may invest enough to fill the gap (S - s).
-The value of the Firm's financial resources F increases by the amount $\Delta F = ny$.
-Under this condition, the Firm's financial resources becomes equal to $F + \Delta F = F + ny$.
+Destination manager levies a tax 0 < t < 1 on n and in addition grants a temporary tax exemption on a share of reinvested profits.
+Due to this tax exemption, Firm's financial resources F increase, so that it may invest enough to fill the gap (S - s).
+The value of Firm's financial resources F increases by the amount $\Delta F = ny$.
+Under this condition, Firm's financial resources becomes equal to $F + \Delta F = -F + ny$.
 Consequently, in the first stage the new maximization problem becomes:

-$$\max{x,y} P{Y}(x, y) = mx + n(1-t)y$$

-s.t. $s \le (F + ny)/c; x, y \le F/c; s = x + y \le S; x, y, s \ge 0$
+$$\max{\substack{x,y \\ s.t. \ s \le (F+ny)/c; \ x, y \le F/c; \ s = x + y \le S; \ x, y, s \ge 0}} P_Y(x, y) = mx + n(1-t)y$$ [21]

-[21]